Ekkehard-Schulze/precision-temperature-logger/README.md

  An electronic technician must breakout the I2C-bus and INT0, re-wire one LED, add I2C and 1-Wire bus pull-up resistors, a voltage divider, a DS3231 clock, and TMP117 sensors.
 These modifications require trace cutting and soldering under a microscope.

-5. For other research requirements we provide an alternative firmware, which supports additional sensor types:
+5. For other research requirements we provide an alternative firmware, which supports more sensor types:
     * TMP117 (precision temperature)
     * ADT7420 (precision temperature, but inferior to TMP117A)
     * 1-Wire temperature, this allows for a larger number of sensors on a several meters long two-conductor cable